Health Services Organization and Policy PhD Program

 international credentials can be found on the Required Academic Credentials from Non-U.S. Institutions website.

-Although personal interviews are not required, applicants are welcome to get in touch with faculty with relevant research interests.
+Although personal interviews are not required, applicants are encouraged to get in touch with faculty with relevant research interests.

-The department's preference for receiving supplemental materials such as transcripts, CVs, and writing samples is via the online application system.
+All supplemental materials such as transcripts, CVs, and writing samples must be submitted via the online application system.
+Extra or supplemental materials will not be accepted by email.

-Please note that your primary cognate interest (economics, finance, sociology/organizational studies, operations research/ decision science, political science, or interdisciplinary studies) must be indicated on the "Subplan" line of the first page of your application and in your personal statement.
+Please note that your primary cognate interest (economics, finance, operations research/ decision science, political science, quantitative methods, or sociology/organizational studies) must be indicated on the "Subplan" line of the first page of your application and in your personal statement.
 Use the free-form text space or the dropdown menu on the application to write in your cognate .
 Below is a brief description of each cognate; please choose the one that most closely fits your primary research interest.
-Please review the Ph.D. curriculum guide for complete details on each cognate.
+Please review the PhD curriculum guide for complete details on each cognate.

 - Economics: Designed for students interested in becoming health services and policy researchers specializing in health economics research, including the economics of the healthcare financing and delivery system and the economic evaluation of health services and policies.